Palo Alto Medical Foundation

 Be Honest About Second-Generation Virginity

 Although you may decide to become abstinent again until the time is right, don't shuffle your past under the carpet and lie to your partner.
 You should always be honest with your partner about your sexual history.
-If you have had sexual contact in the past, let your partner know and discuss how to protect yourselves from pregnancy and sexually transmitted infections.

 Back to top